focus-ase-2022/Evaluation_of_Expressiveness/README.md

-# Supplementary Materail of the Evaluation of Expressiveness
+# Supplementary Material of the Evaluation of Expressiveness

 ## Menu
 - [Complete table of results](complete_table_of_results.pdf)